seisman/HinetPy/docs/tutorial/get-started.md

 # Get Started

-For new users of Hi-net data, I highly recommand you to request and download waveform data from Hi-net website and try to process the data using win32tools.
+For new users of Hi-net data, I highly recommend you request and download waveform data from Hi-net website and try to process the data using win32tools.
-Do all the things **manually** at least one time, make sure that you understand the whole procedures and the unfriendness and limitations of Hi-net website.
+Do all the things **manually** at least one time, make sure that you understand the whole procedure and the limitations of Hi-net website.

 Now let's get started.